Bachelor of Science in Nutrition: Dietetics Option

 Dietetic Internships and Supervised Practice

-Students apply for supervised practice programs (e.g., internships) primarily during the spring semester of the senior year in the DPD.
+Students apply for graduate programs and supervised practice programs (e.g., internships) primarily during the Fall semester of the senior year in the DPD.
 Academic performance is a strong predictor of student success in obtaining a placement.
 Paid and volunteer work experience in nutrition, dietetics, food service, community settings, or related fields is also valued.
 Acceptance into dietetic internships and other practice programs is highly competitive.

 Registration Examination for Registered Dietitian/Registered Dietitian Nutritionist